 9. Get Your Own Children or Grandchildren Involved

 The first day can be very upsetting for the young person coming into your home.
-Something as simple as having another child in the house to show them around or play a quiet game with, can help reduce the stress of the day.
+Something as simple as having another child in the house to show them around or play a quiet game can help reduce the stress of the day.

 10. Don’t Force Them to Sit & Eat with You